Fs02/mockingbird/README.md

 - **excludeRequestHeaders**: Request headers to be excluded, default is empty.

 ## Notes
-- For some sites like or jsonplaceholder, it's necessary to exclude `accept-encoding` request header:
+- For some sites like jsonplaceholder, it's necessary to exclude `accept-encoding` request header:
   ```
   "excludeRequestHeaders": [
       "accept-encoding"